School lawsuits over social media harm face tough legal road

-But the new lawsuits — one by the public school district in Seattle last week, with a second filed by a suburban district Monday and almost certainly more to come — face an uncertain legal road.
+But the new lawsuits — one by the public school district in Seattle on Jan.
+6, with a second filed by a suburban district Monday and almost certainly more to come — face an uncertain legal road.

 The U.S. Supreme Court is scheduled to hear arguments next month over the extent to which federal law protects the tech industry from such claims when social media algorithms push potentially harmful content.